 Using bathroom wipes or baby wipes can give an area a good once-over if you’re in a rush and someone is coming around.
 Though as Deborah pointed out this doesn’t remove limescale so I guess it depends on how much you think your visitors will see/look!

-Never throw away an old toothbrush, they are always useful for a clean before throwing out!
-Or as Pete says, get a firm toothbrush (maybe a used one isn’t so firm anymore) to clean around the taps and plug holes.
+Never throw away an old toothbrush, they are always useful for cleaning before throwing out!
+Get a firm toothbrush (maybe a used one isn’t so firm anymore) to clean around the taps and plug holes.

 When colouring your hair at home I recommend using a shower cap to cover the hair during the waiting period so it doesn’t splash everywhere.
 This may not be a cleaning tip but it avoids unnecessary cleaning!